 The Culinary Education Center features a student-run restaurant offering breakfast, lunch, and dinner services throughout the week.
 The bakery features delicious cakes and treats made by pastry students.
 Exciting internship opportunities are available at locations such as Atlantic City and Disney World.
 Coursework covers both beginning and advanced cooking techniques as well as wines, buffets, and a la cart dining.
 Graduates have gone on to be successful cooks including Emily Chapman, winner of “Chopped,” and Drew Araneo, named a “Top Chef” by Inside Jersey.

-Mercer County Community College offers a new culinary program with two concentrations: Culinary Arts and Pastry Arts.
+Mercer County Community College offers a variety of culinary associate’s degrees.
+These include Culinary Arts/Culinary Arts, Culinary Arts/Pastry Arts, and Culinology, among others.
 Students learn principles of cooking and baking, food presentation, and safety and sanitation.
 This top culinary school has two culinary labs so students have the opportunity to learn in a state-of-the-art environment.
 The Viking Café and Latitude 40 Degrees are both student-run dining establishments on campus that allow students to gain valuable work experience in preparation and servicing.
-Graduates are able to transfer to Fairleigh Dickinson University to pursue a BA degree in Individualized Studies as well as Johnson and Wales University.

 The Culinary Arts Center at Rowan College offers several different programs in the culinary arts.
 The 19,000 square foot training facility teaches students cutting edge culinary skills and techniques that make graduates extremely marketable in the field.
 The AAS and AS degree programs in Culinary Arts can be completed in two years and include a practicum experience.
 Graduates of the AS program are prepared to transfer to a four-year school for additional culinary training.
 The AAS in Pastry Arts trains students to be pastry professionals working in a variety of settings.
 Students in the Certificate program complete 27 credit hours of culinary coursework, including a practicum experience.
 A student-run restaurant operates on campus and is open during the school year, allowing culinary students to showcase their skills and techniques to their peers and the general public.